-Admission Requirements: Prospective students may apply to the graduate school at either UNC-CH or NC State.
+Admission Requirements: Students must satisfy all entrance requirements for the Graduate Schools of the University of North Carolina at Chapel Hill or North Carolina State University and must demonstrate interest and capability commensurate with the quality of the biomedical engineering program.
+Prospective students may apply to the graduate school at either UNC-CH or NC State.
 All applicants are considered together as a group and there is no advantage in applying at one institution or the other.
 Generally, applications should be submitted by February 1 for consideration for admission in the coming fall semester.
 However, applicants should consult the specific deadline dates at the institution through which they elect to apply.
 Applicants are expected to present GRE scores; scores for verbal and quantitative should be at or above the 50th percentile to be competitive.
+The program requires that a one-to-three page personal statement about research interest and background be submitted.

-Master's Degree Requirements: For students with a strong engineering background a minimum of 30 semester hours of graduate study is required for the M.S.
+Master's Degree Requirements: For students with a strong engineering background a minimum of 31 semester hours of graduate study is required for the M.S.
 Degree.
 Three hours must be in thesis and three hours must be in a course intended for graduate students only (the 700 level at NC State or the 200 level at UNC-CH).

-Further information on the BME Master's Program can be found on the NC State website or on the UNC-CH website.
+Further information on the BME Master's program can be found on the department website.

 Doctoral Degree Requirements: A minimum of 52 semester hours of graduate work is required (beyond the Bachelor's degree).
 The student must meet the Graduate School's residency requirement at UNC-CH or NC State as appropriate.
 All Ph.D. students are also required to have some teaching experience.
 Each Ph.D. student also is encouraged to include a minor in the plan of study.
 A minor will consist of 15 credits.

-Further information on the BME Ph.D.
-Program can be found on the NC State website or on the UNC-CH website.
+Further information on the BME Ph.D. program can be found on the department website.

-Required and highly recommended courses: Students are required to take Introduction to Biomedical Engineering Seminar

-(BMME 100) offered through UNC-CH and to take at least two Laboratory Rotations (1 credit).
-Graduate-level human physiology, engineering mathematics, and statistical inference courses are highly recommended; the particular courses depend on the student's background and are selected in consultation with the student's temporary advisor or the director of graduate studies/programs.
+Required and highly recommended courses: Students are required to take Introduction to Biomedical Engineering Seminar (BMME 100) offered through UNC-CH and to take at least two Laboratory Rotations (1 credit).
+Graduate-level life science, engineering mathematics, and statistical inference courses are highly recommended; the particular courses depend on the student's background and are selected in consultation with the student's temporary advisor or the director of graduate studies/programs.

 Comprehensive and Qualifying Examinations: The program includes a comprehensive examination for masters students and a qualifying examination for doctoral students.
-These examinations, administered in January and June of each year, are required for completing the masters degree and for admission to candidacy for the doctoral degree, and they are in addition to preliminary, oral and final examinations.
+These examinations, normally administered in January and June of each year, are required for completing the masters degree and for admission to candidacy for the doctoral degree, and they are in addition to preliminary, oral and final examinations.